Puppy Health Emergencies

 If at any time the pup experiences any life-threatening issues, please follow the protocol below.
-The descriptions below are not inclusive, use your best judgement to keep your puppy safe and healthy.
+Still, use your best judgement to keep the puppy safe and healthy.

 Is it Life-Threatening?